Glazed Red Wine Braised Lamb Shanks[addthis tool="addthis_inline_share_toolbox_cv7f"]

 - ½ cup balsamic vinegar

-- 1 cup meat stock vegetable stock, or water
+- 1 cup meat stock such as beef broth or lamb stock, or water in a pinch

 - 1 tablespoon unsweetened cocoa powder